Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

 \paragraph{Data Generation for ML Model}

 The dataset is generated by perturbing the input parameters of real-life instances provided by the industry partner with up to $20,000$ commodities.
-Denote by $\mathbf{p}^{ref}$ the volume of different commodities in a given reference plan.
-The DLPP instances are generated by perturbing this reference commodity volume.
-Namely, for instance $i$, $\mathbf{p}^{(i)} = \gamma^{(i)}\times\eta^{(i)}\times \mathbf{p}^{ref}$, where $\gamma^{(i)} \in \mathbb{R}$ denotes a global scaling factor and $\eta \in \mathbb{R}^{|K|}$ is the commodity level multiplicative white noise. $\gamma$ is sampled from a uniform distribution $U[80\%, 120\%]$, and for every commodity $\eta$ is sampled from a normal distribution with mean equals to 1 and standard deviation of $0.05$.
-For every category, $10,000$ instances are generated, and a commercial solver is used to solve the GDO model for each instance.
+Let $\mathbf{p}^{ref}$ be the volume of different commodities in a historical plan.
+The OLPP/LOLPP instances are generated by perturbing $\mathbf{p}^{ref}$.
+Namely, for instance $i$, $\mathbf{p}^{(i)} = \gamma^{(i)}\times\eta^{(i)}\times \mathbf{p}^{ref}$, where $\gamma^{(i)} \in \mathbb{R}$ denotes a global scaling factor and $\eta \in \mathbb{R}^{|K|}$ is the commodity level multiplicative white noise.
+The value $\gamma$ is sampled from a uniform distribution $U[80\%, 120\%]$ and, for every commodity, the value $\eta$ is sampled from a normal distribution with mean 1 and standard deviation of $0.05$.
+For every category, $10,000$ instances are generated, and a commercial solver is used to solve the OLPP/LOLPP models for each instance.
 The dataset of 10,000 instances for each category is then split as follows: $80\%$ for the training set, $10\%$ for the validation set, and $10\%$ for the test set.

 \paragraph{Performance Metrics}